Tips and Advice on How to Avoid Getting Idi Amin’s Revenge – Travelers Diarrhea

 Luxury Hotels and Lodges and Midrange ones usually are your safest choices when it comes to eating.
 They follow better hygienic standards in food preparation.
 They will also use treated water for ice cubes and beverages.

 Fruit platters and Salads will be prepared according to higher standards with their guests in mind.
-In our years as a Tour Operator, we had one instance of a couple coming down with Idi Amin’s revenge-Travelers Diarrheas.
+In our years as Tour Operator, we had one instance of a couple coming down with Idi Amin’s revenge-Travelers Diarrheas.
 They canceled their Gorilla Trek.